Mathematics Education FAQs

 What mathematics courses do I need to have completed to be admitted?

 Overall, you have to have at least 12 college mathematics credits (including Calculus) to be admitted in the middle school program with a minimum overall GPA of 3.00.
 For the adolescent (high school) program, one has to hold a bachelor's degree in mathematics (or its equivalent - 30 credits) again with a minimum overall GPA of 3.00.
-We do not have a set list of required courses one must complete prior to admission (with the exception of Calculus).
+While we do not have a set list of required courses one must complete prior to admission, one has to have the breadth and depth of a mathematics major including courses in Advanced Calculus, Modern Geometry and Modern Algebra.
+No more than 6 credits below the level of Calculus will be acknowledged.

 I am an international student.
 What score do I need on the TOFEL exam?